oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 Materialized accesses should be used carefully.
 It is undefined behaviour to access an outer local that is not currently in scope.
 The bytecode builder endeavours to prevent such errors, but it is not always possible.
-It is also undefined behaviour to access a local using a materialized frame that it does not belong to.
+It is also undefined behaviour to access a local using a materialized frame that does not contain the local (i.e., the frame of a different root node).

 ## Control flow

 The `IfThen`, `IfThenElse`, `Conditional`, and `While` operations can be used for structured control flow.
 Their behaviour is as you would expect.
+`Conditional` produces a value; the rest do not.

 For example, the code below declares an `IfThenElse` operation that executes different code depending on the value of the first argument:
 ```